BCCHR-trainee-omics-group/StudyGroup/workshops/RNA-seq-Workshop-2021/Pre_Workshop_ToDos.md

 #### **1.4 Download Expression and Phenotype files**

-Navigate to the [workshop repo]() on our GitHub, and download the following two files we'll be using to your `data` folder:
+Navigate to the [data folder at our workshop repo](https://github.com/BCCHR-trainee-omics-group/StudyGroup/tree/master/workshops/RNA-seq-Workshop-2021/data) on our GitHub, and download the following two files we'll be using to your `data` folder:

 1. `GSE157103_formatted_eDat.txt`
 2. `GSE157103_formatted_pDat.txt`